hmisonne/UdacityWebDev/03_coffee_shop_full_stack/starter_code/README.md

 - General:
 	- Fetches a dictionary of questions in which the keys are the id and recipe.
 	- Request Arguments: None
-	- Returns: A list of drinks
+	- Returns: A list of drinks with complete description of recipe

 ```
 {